FoenixRetro/f256-superbasic/sphinx-docs/guide/graphics.md

 The range of values for draw commands is 0–319 and normally 0–239, though there is a VGA mode which is 320×200 (in which case it would be 0–199).

-Colours are values from 0–255 — initially this can be viewed as a binary number `RRRGGGBB`.
+Colors are values from 0–255 — initially this can be viewed as a binary number `RRRGGGBB`.